flexflow/FlexFlow/README.md

 FlexFlow is a deep learning framework that accelerates distributed DNN training by automatically searching for efficient parallelization strategies.
 FlexFlow provides a drop-in replacement for TensorFlow Keras and PyTorch.
 Running existing Keras and PyTorch programs in FlexFlow only requires [a few lines of changes to the program](https://flexflow.ai/keras).

 ## Install FlexFlow
 To install FlexFlow from source code, please read the [instructions](INSTALL.md).
-If you would like to quickly try FlexFlow, we also provide a [Dockerfile](./docker) with all dependencies pre-installed.
+If you would like to quickly try FlexFlow, we also provide pre-built Docker packages ([flexflow-cuda](https://github.com/flexflow/FlexFlow/pkgs/container/flexflow-cuda) with a CUDA backend, [flexflow-hip_rocm](https://github.com/flexflow/FlexFlow/pkgs/container/flexflow-hip_rocm) with a HIP-ROCM backend) with all dependencies pre-installed, together with [Dockerfiles](./docker) if you wish to build the containers manually.
 You can also use `conda` to install the FlexFlow Python package (coming soon).

 ## TensorFlow Keras Support
 Users can use FlexFlow to accelerate the training procedure of existing TensorFlow Keras models by just changing the following import header lines.